sgolebiewski-intel/openvino/docs/notebooks/mobilevlm-language-assistant-with-output.rst

 .. parsed-literal::

     ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. datasets 2.18.0 requires huggingface-hub>=0.19.4, but you have huggingface-hub 0.17.3 which is incompatible. diffusers 0.27.2 requires huggingface-hub>=0.20.2, but you have huggingface-hub 0.17.3 which is incompatible. mobileclip 0.1.0 requires torch==1.13.1, but you have torch 2.1.0+cpu which is incompatible. mobileclip 0.1.0 requires torchvision==0.14.1, but you have torchvision 0.16.0+cpu which is incompatible. optimum-intel 1.17.0.dev0+e79da77 requires transformers<4.40.0,>=4.36.0, but you have transformers 4.34.1 which is incompatible.
+This behaviour is the source of the following dependency conflicts. mobileclip 0.1.0 requires torch==1.13.1, but you have torch 2.2.2+cpu which is incompatible. mobileclip 0.1.0 requires torchvision==0.14.1, but you have torchvision 0.17.2+cpu which is incompatible. optimum-intel 1.17.0.dev0+aca2b6c requires transformers<4.40.0,>=4.36.0, but you have transformers 4.33.3 which is incompatible.

 .. parsed-literal::